return42/sphkerneldoc/linux_src_doc/block/bfq-wf2q_c.rst

 Description
 -----------

-Deactivates an entity, independently from its previous state.
+Deactivates an entity, independently of its previous state.
 Must be invoked only if entity is on a service tree.
-Extracts the entity from that tree, and if necessary and allowed, puts it on the idle tree.
+Extracts the entity from that tree, and if necessary and allowed, puts it into the idle tree.

 .. _`bfq_deactivate_entity`: